Why Stock and Full Spline NV4500 Mainshafts Fail

-F. Outer nut with lip to stake in key slot
+F. Outer nut with a lip to stake in key slot

 Benefits of the Torque King

-What s all this mean to you?
+What's all this mean to you?
 Dependability and reliable performance unmatched by any other NV4500 mainshaft/gear design.
 With the Torque King design, the splines have one function and one function only; to transmit torque from the gear to the mainshaft.
 The gear is supported and kept concentric on the mainshaft, by press fits between the smooth gear bores and supporting rings.
-With this design, the troublesome axial movements and wear that cause factory and full spline shaft failures are eliminated.
-Under identical service conditions, a transmission with the Torque King will provide longer and more trouble free service than any factory or full spline mainshaft.
-Less downtime and longer life make the the Torque King the most cost effective way to keep your NV4500 equipped truck in service.
-Whether you rely on your truck for commuting, work, or touring, you can put your mind at ease about 5th gear failures with the Torque King the mainshaft and fifth gear system designed and built to last.
+With this design, the troublesome axial movements and wear that caused factory and full spline shaft failures are eliminated.
+Under identical service conditions, a transmission with the Torque King will provide longer and more trouble-free service than any factory or full spline mainshaft.
+Less downtime and longer life make the Torque King the most cost-effective way to keep your NV4500-equipped truck in service.
+Whether you rely on your truck for commuting, work, or touring, you can put your mind at ease about 5th gear failures with the Torque King, the mainshaft and fifth gear system designed and built to last.

-With Torque King matched shaft and gears sets, the splines have only one function: transmit torque.
+With Torque King matched shaft and gear sets, the splines have only one function: transmit torque.
 The gear is rigidly supported by pilots.
-Close-up of Inner Nut shows how pilot ring is machined as part of the hardened inner nut.
+A close-up of the inner nut shows how the pilot ring is machined as part of the hardened inner nut.
 This ring fits a very accurately machined, matching counterbore in the rear of the gear.
 Torque King gears for most Dodge applications use fixed splines with a long pilot ring under the gear teeth and a short pilot on the nut as shown here.
 GM applications are piloted under the gear teeth only due to design differences on GM NV4500 transmissions.

-Dan The Gear Man Tech Note: When I retired from the day to day operations of the business and turned over the reins to the younger family members, it was with the understanding I would not override their decisions.
-When the time came to renew the long term production contract for our Torque King Mainshaft Sets, the family looked at the advancing age of NV4500 equipped vehicles, plus the unavailability of original equipment or better 3rd, 4th, and countershaft gearing.
-After deliberation, the decision was made to let the contract lapse even though Torque King sales reached a record high in 2011.
-My arguments that Cummins powered trucks with NV4500 transmissions are going to stay on the road for many years did not carry the day.
+Dan The Gear Man Tech Note: When I retired from the day-to-day operations of the business and turned over the reins to the younger family members, it was with the understanding I would not override their decisions.
+When the time came to renew the long-term production contract for our Torque King Mainshaft Sets, the family looked at the advancing age of NV4500 equipped vehicles, plus the unavailability of original equipment or better 3rd, 4th, and countershaft gearing.
+After deliberation, the decision was made to let the contract lapse even though Torque King's sales reached a record high in 2011.
+My arguments that Cummins-powered trucks with NV4500 transmissions are going to stay on the road for many years did not carry the day.
 So as of January 2012, we sold out on Torque King mainshaft Sets and Master Overhaul Kits for New Venture NV4500 transmissions.
 There are no plans at this time to resume production.